Skip to main content

 ETL Pipeline Flow

-Detailed Flow: See High-Level Data Flow in ETL Complete Reference for additional diagram variations.
+Detailed Flow: See Structural Pipeline Flow in ETL Complete Reference for additional diagram variations.

 Main ETL Flow (Pseudocode)